zonweb/news/_posts/2024-12-25-tokyo-released-point-cloud-data-of-the-entire-city-for-free.md

 This initiative is a significant step toward building smarter, more resilient cities that can respond to the needs of their residents while promoting sustainability and technological advancement.

 Tokyo’s decision to release point cloud data for free is a major milestone in the world of urban planning and technology.
 It opens up new possibilities for research, development, and citizen engagement, while also providing a powerful tool for improving the city’s infrastructure and environment.
 As this initiative inspires other cities to follow suit, the future of urban management and planning looks increasingly data-driven and accessible.

 By making point cloud data publicly available, Tokyo is setting an example of how cities can leverage modern technology to foster collaboration and innovation for the greater good.

+## Example of Tokyo's Point Cloud Data Tweet

+Here is a tweet about Tokyo's release of the point cloud data:

+<iframe src="https://twitter.com/Yokohara_h/status/1869464728550228387" width="600" height="400"></iframe>